dsfsi/covid19za/data/district_data/README.md

 **Province lead:** [@shaze](https://github.com/shaze)

-The primary source is daily figures released by the Gauteng Department of Health.
+The primary source is daily figures released by the Gauteng Department of Health (GDHOH).
+The contributor to this file (shaze) receives the daily release from the GDOH WhatsApp group.
+This is usually tweeted by the GDOH and the tweet is given as the source, otherwise the date of the media release is given.

 Data file: `provincial_gp_cumulative.csv`